Scorpius1724/Astronomical_image_of_the_day/README.md

 * #### Push your branch to your forked repository.
 * #### Submit a pull request (PR) to the main branch of the original repository.
 ## Reporting Bugs and Issues -
-#### If you encounter a bug or issue while using Astronomical picture of the day, please submit a new issue on our GitHub repository.
+#### If you encounter a bug or issue while using Astronomical image of the day, please submit a new issue on our GitHub repository.
 Provide detailed information about the problem, including steps to reproduce it and any relevant error messages or screenshots.
 ## New features:
 #### If you want any new feature, you can suggest them to us in our issues tab.
-## License: MIT
+## License: None
-#### Further details regarding the license can be found in our GitHub repository.